Kansas City Juvenile Delinquency Attorney

-Juvenile Constitutional Protections in Missouri
+Constitutional Protections for Children in Missouri

 You've probably seen TV shows where a cop arrests someone and says, "You have the right to remain silent; anything you say can and will be used against you in a court of law…" and so on.
-Police advising people of certain rights before questioning them is an example a constitutional protection, and juveniles are afforded many of the same protections given to adults.
-In re Gault, 387 U.S. 1 (1967) (juveniles entitled to notice of the charges, counsel, confrontation of witnesses, and the privilege against self-incrimination).
+Police advising people of certain rights before questioning them is an example a constitutional protection.
+Children are afforded many of the same protections given to adults.
+See In re Gault, 387 U.S. 1 (1967) (juveniles entitled to notice of the charges, counsel, confrontation of witnesses, and the privilege against self-incrimination).
 Constitutional law is a beast in itself, so for purposes here, we'll keep things focused on some basic protections in the Missouri juvenile justice system.

 Juvenile Miranda Warnings

 Like our above example, when children are arrested in Missouri, law enforcement officials are required to advise them that:

 They have the right to remain silent;

 Any statement they make can and may be used against them in juvenile court;

 They have the right to have a parent, guardian, or custodian present during questioning;

 They have the right to consult with an attorney, and that an attorney will be appointed and paid for them if they cannot afford one;

 They have the right to stop talking at any time; and